Setting Up CMake

 CMakeLists.txt files.
 CMake generates native build configurations and workspaces that you can use in the compiler environment of your choice.

-You can use CMake from Qt Creator to build applications for the desktop and Android devices.
+You can use CMake from Qt Creator to build applications for the desktop, as well as mobile and embedded devices.
 You can also build single files to test your changes.

 Qt Creator automatically runs CMake to refresh project information when you edit a